ASQ | FIRST MONDAYS

 with Lead Brewer, Jared Williamson

-Join the Arianna String Quartet and Lead Brewer Jared Williamson for the fourth annual “Art of the Brew”, Monday May 6th at 7 PM at the Schlafly Tap Room, 2100 Locust Street.
+Join the Arianna String Quartet and Lead Brewer Jared Williamson for the sixth annual “Art of the Brew”, Monday May 4th at 7 PM at the Schlafly Tap Room, 2100 Locust Street.
 The Arianna String Quartet will play chamber music masterpieces, selected specifically to pair with six favorite Schlafly beers, and talk with Schlafly Lead Brewer Jared Williamson about how the ingredients that create great music and great beer are not as different as you might expect.
 This evening of distinctive Schlafly brews and inspiring string quartets has become a St. Louis spring tradition and an audience favorite!

 Don’t miss this unique evening featuring Schlafly’s celebrated beers paired with the dazzling playing of the ASQ!
+That’s Monday May 5th at 7 PM at the Schlafly Tap Room, 2100 Locust Street, in St. Louis, presented by KWMU.